Vishera

 About Vishera

 Vishera Nature Reserve protects 241,200 hectares of mountain-taiga wilderness in the Northern Urals of Perm Krai.
-Established in 1991, the reserve encompasses the upper Vishera River watershed with pristine boreal forests, mountain tundra, and alpine landscapes reaching 1,469 meters elevation.
+[1] Established on 26 February 1991, the reserve encompasses the upper Vishera River watershed with pristine boreal forests, mountain tundra, and alpine landscapes.
+The reserve is one of the largest protected areas in the European part of Russia, with more than 75% of its territory covered by dark coniferous forest (taiga).
+The Vishera River flows through the reserve for roughly 130 kilometers.

 Wildlife Ecosystems

-Brown bear, moose, wild reindeer, sable, wolverine, lynx, and wolf.
-Over 150 bird species including golden eagle and capercaillie.
+The reserve supports brown bear, moose, wild reindeer, sable, wolverine, lynx, and wolf.
+[1] Around 155 bird species have been recorded, including golden eagle and capercaillie.
 The Vishera River supports Atlantic salmon and European grayling.
-The intact predator community indicates ecosystem health.
+The intact predator community indicates a healthy, functioning ecosystem.

 Flora Ecosystems

-Dark coniferous taiga of spruce, fir, and cedar pine covers lower slopes.
-Mountain birch transitions to alpine meadows and tundra.
-Over 500 plant species including Ural endemics on mountain peaks.
-Old-growth forests with trees exceeding 300 years in undisturbed valleys.
+Dark coniferous taiga of spruce, fir, and cedar pine (Siberian pine) covers the lower slopes.
+[1] Mountain birch transitions to alpine meadows and tundra at higher elevations.
+More than 500 plant species have been recorded in the reserve, including Ural endemics on mountain peaks.
+Old-growth forests with trees exceeding 300 years occupy undisturbed valleys.

 Geology

 The Northern Urals here consist of Precambrian and Paleozoic metamorphic and sedimentary rocks.
-Mountain peaks including Tulym Stone reach 1,469 meters.
-Glacial features from Pleistocene ice ages visible at higher elevations.
-River valleys expose geological cross-sections.
+[1] The highest peak, Tulymsky Kamen (Tulym Stone), reaches 1,469 meters — the highest point in Perm Krai.
+Glacial features from Pleistocene ice ages are visible at higher elevations.
+River valleys expose geological cross-sections of the ancient mountain belt.

 Climate And Weather